danielgroves/danielgroves.net/development/_posts/2016-05-01-responsive-images.md

   {% figcaption %}Before then after introducing responsive images for Soar.{% endfigcaption %}
 {% endfigure %}

-Next I tested the Adventures and Photography post listing.
+Next I tested the [Adventures and Photography][adventures_photography] post listing.
 This page has a series of small thumbnails.
 Before introducing Imgix I was manually generating these at roughly the right size, now they're done dynamically.
 Once again we've seen a significant improvement: just shy of 50% less data.

 {% figure %}
   {% img src: 2016-04-responsive-images/before_adventures_photography, wm: false, alt: Before responsive images result for Adventures and Photography %}